-In our empirical study, we have observed: 1) NCSGD consistently performs better than SGD, and the experimental results verify Corollary4.3; 2) CSGD performs very similarly to the second order approaches, and this supports the regret bound discussed in Theorem 4.1; 3)CSGD performs the best among all the other state-of-the-art first order approaches ; 4) CSGD is the most competent algorithm to deal with high-dimension data among all the other algorithms in our experiments.
+In our empirical study, we have observed:

+- · NCSGD performs consistently better than SGD, and this verifies Corollary 4.3. - CSGD performs very similar to the second order approach, and this fact supports the regret bound in Theorem 4.1. - · CSGD achieves the best performance among all the first order approaches. - · CSGD is the most appropriate algorithm of all the algorithms to deal with high-dimension data.